Principal Investigator

 M.P.H.
 (Epidemiology)– North South University, Bangladesh (2016 – 2017)

-As an enthusiast of biochemistry and public health, I started my career as a researcher in immunology and infectious diseases at the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b).
+As an enthusiast of biochemistry and public health, I started my career as a researcher in immunology and infectious diseases at the International Center for Diarrhoeal Disease Research, Bangladesh (icddr,b).
 During my graduate research at UMBC, I want to focus on finding novel structures of RNA molecules and understanding their functions.
 Ultimately, through my research, I aspire to help develop solutions for protecting human health.
 Email: hbanna1@umbc.edu

 Biological Sciences B.S. (major), Chemistry and Statistics (minors) – University of Maryland, Baltimore County (2018-2022)